jschmidtnj/CS385/hw/hw4b/README.md

 72 x 93 = 5952 + 744 = 6696

-1. Suppose you use the LomutoPartition() function on page 159 in the textbook in your implementation of quicksort.
+3. Suppose you use the LomutoPartition() function on page 159 in the textbook in your implementation of quicksort.
 (10 points, 5 points each)

 a.
 Describe the types of input that cause quicksort to perform its worst-case running time.

-Arrays that are reverse-sorted have the worst running time for LomutoPartiton() and QuickSort.
+Arrays that are reverse-sorted, already-sorted, or have all the same elements have the worst running time for QuickSort with LomutoPartiton.
 This is because the pivot is taken as the left most element in the array during each call to QuickSort.
-Because the left most element is the largest element for each sub-array, there will be a swap for each element in the sub arrays.
+The resulting recursive calls will have an index for the pivot skewed to one side of the array, resulting in more recursive calls for the given input --- the pivot essentially does nothing helpful.
 This results in the worst-case running time of $\theta (n^{2})$.

 b.
 What is that running time?